This is the way the world ends,

-"Every time you have to face something you don't like, you always come to this stupid staircase.
-It's like your own little pity corner.
-Look at you!"
-She scoffs in disgust, ignoring his question and bending down as if she has to get on his level.
+"Ever since you've gotten here, you've locked yourself in the same place.
+It's pathetic!" she says, ignoring his question and bending down as if she has to get on his level.
 "Good God!
 The first semester has just started; how are you ever going to make it through the year?"

 Takashi glances at her chest before avoiding her all together, looking out to the courtyard over the railing.
 "I could say the same to you.
-The fifth period isn't even over yet."
+Fifth period isn't even over yet."

 She straightens up.
-"It's okay because I'm a genius," she says, flipping her hair behind her.
-"Unlike you, who got into this school by dumb luck."
+"Well, I'm a genius," she says, flipping her hair behind her.
+"Unlike you, I didn't need God's help to get into this school."